 We experience seasonality in our business.
 For example, we generally have more life and health insurance purchase orders in the first quarter of each year.
-On the other hand, for property & casualty insurance products we offer on our platform, mostly consisted of travel insurance products, we experience more purchase orders in the third quarter, and the first and fourth quarters of each year are the low season for travel insurance products.
+On the other hand, for property & casualty insurance products we offer on our platform, which mostly consist of travel insurance products, we experience more purchase orders in the third quarter, and the first and fourth quarters of each year are the low season for travel insurance products.
 As we are shifting to a product mix with more life and health insurance products focused, we expect that we will experience stronger influence of seasonality of life and health insurance products compared with property & casualty insurance products.
-Overall, the historical seasonality of our business has been relatively mild due to our rapid growth in recent years, but may increase further in the future.
 Due to our limited operating history, the seasonal trends that we have experienced in the past may not apply to, or be indicative of, our future operating results.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-Our business is subject to fluctuations, which makes our results of operations difficult to predict and may cause our quarterly results of operations to fall short of expectations."